 The output formats supported are Azure Custom Vision service, Microsoft Cognitive Toolkit (CNTK), PascalVOC, TensorFlow records, VoTT JSON, and CSV.

-This time, we explained three points to consider when choosing an annotation tool, and introduced five recommended image annotation tools.
+This time, we explained three key points to consider when choosing an annotation tool, and introduced six recommended image annotation tools.

 As the number of annotation tools has increased recently, it is important to choose and utilize the most suitable annotation tool for your company's purposes in order to streamline the time-consuming annotation tasks as much as possible.